 Scott’s Sample Topics

-Scott is an employee engagement speaker and leadership trainer whose style is highly engaging, humorous, research and story-based, and practical.
+Scott is a speaker and trainer whose style is highly engaging, humorous, research and story-based, and practical.
 Audiences walk away energized and armed with tools, based on his “WHIP It” philosophy–using What you Have In your Possession.
 Perfect for conferences, rewards and recognition events, leadership meetings, manager/employee training, employee rallies, in-services, assemblies, teambuilding sessions, and more.

 Below are Scott Carbonara’s sample topics.
 Each program is customized to your organization–and can be delivered from a one-hour keynote to a full-day workshop.
-Whether you are looking for a keynote, half- or full-day program, or a multi-year program, Scott is a leadership trainer and employee engagement speaker who can deliver what you need to invigorate a positive, performance-based culture.
+Whether you are looking for a keynote, half- or full-day program, or a multi-year program, Scott can deliver what you need to invigorate a positive, performance-based culture.